-Note: All the possible scenarios that start with this belief are heretical on at least two levels.
+Note: All the possible scenarios that start with this premise are highly theologically problematic, even heretical on at least two levels.
 I lay out the reasons I can say that here.

 Answer 3(a): The answers to Question 2 above, would also serve to justify saying no to this question.

 Answer 3(b): The laws of philosophy inform us thusly: that which is generated takes on the essence of that which generates.
 We can see an example of this in the dogma of Original Sin.
 If Eve were generated by pre-human (animal) parents, then Eve, too, would have been pure animal.
 Throughout history, the thought of a human marrying an animal (no matter how intelligent or closely related in species) is simply repulsive and forbidden (cf. Lev.
 18:23, 20:15).
 See also, Summa Theologiae, II-I, q.
 81, a.
 1. Furthermore, would anybody seriously consider the offspring of said “marriage” to be human?

 Question 4: – Could Eve have been formed from the cells of some other, (a) hominin male, or (b) hominin female?